httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    9. Consume a COMMA from input_string; if no comma is present, fail parsing.
    0. Discard any leading OWS from input_string.
    1. If input_string is empty, fail parsing.
-3. If dictionary is empty, fail parsing.
+3. No structured data has been found; fail parsing.
-4. Return dictionary.

 ## Lists {#list}